mtrojanowski/mp25/README.md

-# Website for WHU Polish Championship
+# Website for WHU Polish Championships

-Simple static website for the Polish Championship of Warhammer Underworlds.
+Simple static website for the Polish Championships of Warhammer Underworlds.

 It's just an index.html page with styles in styles.css.